An Official Website of the Commonwealth of Kentucky

 Hunters selected in the initial random drawing have

-until June 15 to purchase their permits.
+June 15 to purchase their permits.
 Any elk permit not purchased by this deadline will go into the Loyalty Redraw pool.

 The Kentucky Elk Hunt Drawing is performed each year through a randomized electronic selection from among all applicants that year.
 Kentucky Fish and Wildlife takes several steps to ensure the drawing is fair and impartial and maintain public confidence.